Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Direct Building Department Interaction

-Permit fees represent necessary project expenses that professional construction companies include in project budgets from the start.
+Permit fees represent necessary project expenses that professional contractors include in project budgets from the start.

 Fee Calculation Methods

-Most jurisdictions calculate permit fees based on project valuation—typically 1-3% of total construction cost.
-A $500,000 commercial construction project might incur $5,000-$15,000 in permit fees.
+Most jurisdictions calculate permit fees based on project valuation — typically 1–3% of total construction cost.
+A $500,000 commercial project might incur $5,000–$15,000 in construction permits fees alone.

 Additional Fee Categories